In this article I’m going to share some of the best gifts for pilots I can find (and some I’ve even gifted).

 Icom Handheld NAV/COM

-Ok, enough of the generic tech toys—let’s talk handy pilot gadgets!
+Ok, enough of the generic tech toys—let’s talk cool gifts for pilots!
 This is seriously a fantastic gift for pilots, but especially a new pilot.
 Every pilot should have a handheld aviation radio in their pilot bag.
 They are relatively inexpensive and can be used in critical situations when things on the plane start failing.

 But they’re great for day-to-day pilot life, too.
 Instructors love to use these so they can listen in on their students during those stressful solo flights.